 “Force was used to subdue Bland to the ground to which Bland continued to fight back.
 Bland was placed under arrest for Assault on Public Servant.”

 Again, no “I” is doing anything.
-The mysterious ethereal being from another dimension has returned, and he’s just a bystander.
+The mysterious ethereal being from another dimension has returned, and the trooper is just a bystander.
 It’s as if he is setting up a Jeckyl-and-Hyde scenario, reaching for a multiple-personality defense.
 Commands were given… Bland was removed… was placed in handcuffs… Force was used… Bland was placed…

 That’s the sign, the tell.
 His actions that he knows were wrong are in the passive voice, as if he had nothing to do with any of it, no causal connection with the giving of commands, or the removal from the car, or the handcuffing, or the use of force.